 Mexican president says energy disputes to be handled 'case by case'

-MEXICO CITY, Jan 21 (Reuters) - Mexico's government will address future energy disputes with foreign companies on a "case by case" basis, its president said on Friday, a day after meeting with U.S. President Joe Biden's top energy official.
+MEXICO CITY, Jan 21 (Reuters) - Mexico's government will address future energy disputes with foreign companies on a "case by case" basis, the president said on Friday, a day after meeting with U.S. Energy Secretary Jennifer Granholm.

-Mexican President Andres Manuel Lopez Obrador met with U.S. Energy Secretary Jennifer Granholm on Thursday amid claims of unfair treatment from some U.S.-based energy companies with investments in the Latin American country's power sector, particularly renewable energy firms.
+Some U.S.-based energy companies with investments in the Latin American country's power sector, particularly renewable energy firms, have complained of unfair treatment.

-The government last year launched a constitutional reform to boost state control of the electricity market, which Lopez Obrador said was a matter of national security, arguing past governments had skewed the market in favor of private capital.
+The government last year launched a constitutional reform to boost state control of the electricity market, which President Andres Manuel Lopez Obrador said was a matter of national security, arguing past governments had skewed the market in favor of private capital.

 "We were talking about all this, and she understands that our mission is to banish corruption from our country as well as showing our openness to dialogue, and to go case by case," said Lopez Obrador at his regular morning news conference, referring to potential disputes with U.S. energy companies.